-A secure 2017 AP English Literature and Culture Exam is now available on the AP Course Audit website.
+A secure 2017 AP English Literature and Composition Exam is available on the AP Course Audit website.
 To access, sign in to your AP Course Audit account, and click on the Secure Documents link in the Resources section of your Course Status page.

 The AP English Literature and Composition course aligns to an introductory college-level literary analysis course.
 The course engages students in the close reading and critical analysis of imaginative literature to deepen their understanding of the ways writers use language to provide both meaning and pleasure.
 As they read, students consider a work's structure, style, and themes, as well as its use of figurative language, imagery, symbolism, and tone.
 Writing assignments include expository, analytical, and argumentative essays that require students to analyze and interpret literary works.

 AP English Literature and Composition Course Overview

 The two-page Course Overview provides a succinct description of the course and exam.

 Frequently Asked QuestionsFind answers to common questions about the course, exam, and AP Course Audit.

 The 2007 Teacher's Guide (.pdf/858KB) provides instructional strategies, sample syllabi, and more.

 College Board Store

 Find AP English Literature and Composition publications, released exams, and more in the College Board Store.

 Higher Education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
 The AP Higher Ed site features information on recruitment and admission, advising and placement, and more.